davidnene/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7 chmod +x hello adds execution permissions to owner, groups and others, to the file hello 8 chmod 007 hello restricts all permissions to owner and group and gives all permssions to others, to the file hello 9 chmod 753 hello changes the file hello mode to -rwxr-x-wx

+13 chown :school hello changes the group owner to school for the file hello